-Some of the most common and devastating injuries suffered in Las Vegas motorcycle accidents involve head trauma and traumatic brain injuries.
-Even riders who wear a helmet are prone to suffering devastating head injuries if their head comes into contact with their motorcycle, another vehicle, or the roadway during a crash.
+Some of the most common motorcycle injuries suffered in Las Vegas motorcycle accidents involve head trauma, skull fractures and traumatic brain injuries.
+Even riders who wear a helmet are prone to suffering devastating head injuries if their head comes into contact with their motorcycle, another vehicle, or the roadway during a crash due to the blunt force trauma.
 Symptoms of these types of injuries range from headaches and nausea to complete changes in personality and loss of mental and physical abilities that could lead to permanent disabilities.

-Victims of motorcycle accidents are also prone to suffering back and spinal cord injuries.
+Victims of motorcycle accidents are also prone to suffering back and spinal injuries.
 Anytime the back is twisted, impacted, or crushed in a crash, there is the potential for the spinal cord to become damaged.
-In such cases, the victim may suffer from numbness or paralysis of the body below the site of the trauma.
+In such cases, the victim may suffer from permanent nerve damage or paralysis of the body below the site of the trauma.

 This is the most common injury in a motorcycle crash, which occurs when the rider’s skin scrapes against the pavement.
 Road rash can range from minor to severe, and can sometimes lead to infection.
 Skin abrasions can happen to any part of the body that comes in contact with the pavement, including elbows, knees, and hands.
 Muscle damage and loss of sensation can also occur.